hahoocn/hahoorequest/README.md

 # hahoorequest
-A HTTP request abstract library, use other http request library in a way.
+A HTTP request abstract library, use other http request libraries in one way.